sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 * Update the inbound rules for the Master Node::

     - We would have Fire listening on ports 8085 and 8086
     - Fire by default listens on 8080 and 8443.
-But EMR clusters have another process listening on these ports.
+But EMR clusters have other processes listening on these ports.
-    - So we change it to listen on port 8085 and 8086
+    - So we will later change it to listen on ports 8085 and 8086
     - Update the inbound rules for the Master Node to allow ports 8085 and 8086

 * ssh into the Master EMR node as the ``hadoop`` user::